-This report provides the background, methods, results, and next steps for the development of the Central Atlantic Draft Wind Energy Areas (WEAs) which includes an ecosystem-wide spatial suitability model developed to inform selection of wind energy areas in U.S. federal waters.
+This report provides the background, methods, and results for the development of the Central Atlantic Wind Energy Areas (WEAs) which includes an ecosystem-wide spatial suitability model developed to inform selection of wind energy areas in U.S. federal waters.
 Spatial suitability models have long been applied to terrestrial and marine environments for the purpose of assessing the relative potential for development or conservation.
-The National Oceanographic and Atmospheric Administration's (NOAA), National Centers for Coastal and Ocean Science (NCCOS) and the Bureau of Ocean Energy Management (BOEM) used similar methods to complete suitability modeling for siting of wind energy in the Gulf of Mexico.
-To develop the Central Atlantic suitability model, 54 data layers were selected from over 200 data layers that represent major ocean characteristics for the Central Atlantic Call Area.
+The National Oceanographic and Atmospheric Administration's (NOAA), National Centers for Coastal Ocean Science (NCCOS) and the Bureau of Ocean Energy Management (BOEM) used similar methods to complete suitability modeling for siting of wind energy in the Gulf of Mexico.
+To develop the Central Atlantic suitability model, 77 data layers were selected from over 200 data layers that represent major ocean characteristics for the Central Atlantic Call Area.
 Data were organized into categories (submodels) representing the major ocean sectors including national security, natural and cultural resources, wind, fishing, and industry and operations.
 All data layers were assigned scores of relative compatibility allowing the calculation of an overall suitability score for each 10 acres grid cell of the study area.
-Using a cluster analysis, 15 Draft WEAs were identified representing the most suitable areas within the Call Area.
-A ranking of these areas by suitability score provides insight into the relative suitability of the areas.
+Using a cluster analysis, five draft WEAs were identified representing the most suitable areas within the call area.
+The Central Atlantic draft WEAs were announced in November, 2022 and open for review and public comment.
+In response to comments received as well as data provided by the Department of Defense (DOD) as well as the National Aeronautics and Space Administration (NASA); six WEA options were identified.

-The work presented here is the result of a Draft WEA Siting Suitability model (Model) developed by expert marine spatial scientists, marine ecologists, project coordinators, policy analysts, and subject matter experts (SMEs) at both BOEM and NCCOS.
+The work presented here is the result of a WEA Siting Suitability model (Model) developed by expert marine spatial scientists, marine ecologists, project coordinators, policy analysts, and subject matter experts (SMEs) at both BOEM and NCCOS.
 Collectively, this team provided input during the model construction process, reviewed data layers, assigned weights, and informed the Model development and interpretation of results.
-These parties are referred to herein as the Central Atlantic WEA Siting Team (Team).
+These parties are referred herein as the Central Atlantic WEA Siting Team (Team).